-NCPHD respects the sincerely held religious beliefs and observances of all employees.
-NCPHD will make, upon request, an accommodation for such beliefs and observances when a reasonable accommodation is available that does not create an undue hardship on NCPHD's business.
+North Central Public Health District respects the sincerely held religious beliefs and observances of all employees.
+North Central Public Health District will make, upon request, an accommodation for such beliefs and observances when a reasonable accommodation is available that does not create an undue hardship on North Central Public Health District's business.
 Employees may use vacation or unpaid time for religious holy days or to participate in a religious observance or practice; if accrued leave is not available, then an employee may request to take unpaid leave.
-Requests for religious leave or accommodation should be made with the employee's supervisor.
+Requests for religious leave or accommodation should be made with the employee's supervisor, and may require the requesting employee to provide proof of the "sincerely held' religious belief.